jarrodcoulter/AI_Testing/PDF_RAG/README.md

 # Intro
-This is a method to have a conversation with your PDF documents through AI.
+This is a method to have a conversation with your PDF documents through AI and Retrieval-Augmented Generation.
 This version is setup to run through ChatGPT, however I recommend testing by running this through something like Ollama.
 Ollama has a Docker image, so setup is easy.
 You can modify the model variable and use a LangChain import to use Ollama.

+Run Vectorize.py as a cron job on a linux server as a way to add documents and have them embedded for retrieval.
+You are responsible to adhere to any copyrights on the PDFs you use with this program.

 ### Setup
 ```